agentOfChaos/oversized_syringe/README.md

 # Correctness

 I tried unpacking and repacking some of the game's archives for testing purposes, here's the results:
+("the game" being Re;Birth 1 and 2, steam version)
 * The original game file and the rebuilt version have the same size in bytes, however, the internal structure is a tad bit different, and thus they have different checksums
 * Anyway, after unpacking, the recursive checksums of the extracted folders do match